TreeMama/iSeaTree-React-Prototype/README.md

     - Merge your pull request, or tag someone for a code review.
     - After your pull request has been merged, you can delete your feature branch, both on the Github server and in your local repository.

+### To update the version or build number:
+Please keep these in sync for Android and iOS.

+Android version and build number are controlled by `android/app/release/output-metadata.json`.

+iOS version and build number are controlled by `ios/iSeaTree/Info.plist`. `Info.plist` is an XML file.
+You can edit it with a text editor, no need for Xcode.

 ## Development toolkit